kimanirobbi/wk-3-ai/README.md

 ## part 1

-## short answer question.
+## Short answer question.

 # Question 1: Explain the primary differences between TensorFlow and PyTorch.
 When would you choose one over the other?

+# Answers:
-# Answers: PyTorch emphasizes a Pythonic, flexible, and imperative approach, making it the top choice for research and rapid prototyping.
+PyTorch emphasizes a Pythonic, flexible, and imperative approach, making it the top choice for research and rapid prototyping.
 TensorFlow, on the other hand, provides a more robust and complete ecosystem for production-scale deployment.

 # Question 2: Describe two use cases for Jupyter Notebooks in AI development.

+# Answers:
-# Answers: Exploratory data analysis (EDA) and rapid model prototyping.
+Exploratory data analysis (EDA) and rapid model prototyping.

 # Question 3: How does spaCy enhance NLP tasks compared to basic Python string operations?

+# Answers:
-# Answers: Using basic Python string operations for Natural Language Processing (NLP) is a low-level, manual process that lacks an understanding of linguistic rules, context, and semantics.
+Using basic Python string operations for Natural Language Processing (NLP) is a low-level, manual process that lacks an understanding of linguistic rules, context, and semantics.
 In contrast, using a purpose-built library like spaCy transforms text into a rich, object-oriented data structure that provides a host of pre-built, advanced linguistic features and is optimized for performance.

 ## Comparative Analysis